 - Has successfully earned a secondary school diploma.

-- Has not completed the equivalent of three years toward a U.S. bachelor’s degree or higher in the field of study the applicant is nominated to pursue.
+- Has not already completed the equivalent of three years toward a U.S. Bachelors’ degree or higher in the field of study the applicant is nominated to pursue.
 Nominees without substantive post-secondary education will be given placement priority.

 - Has demonstrated commitment to the selected field of study through some academic or professional experience.
 The program aims to identify participants with proven skills or interest and limited professional experience in the fields of study offered.

-- Has basic working knowledge of English language as demonstrated by a minimum TOEFL score of 400.
-(Note: To pursue credit-bearing courses in an academic field of study, the applicant must meet the minimum language requirements of the host college—usually 500 on the TOEFL test or equivalent scores on other standardized tests.
-English language training will be necessary and is available for those who do not demonstrate this level of proficiency; these participants are likely to have extremely limited access to courses in their fields of study and must have an interest in pursuing English language study as their primary academic focus.
+- Has basic working knowledge of English language as demonstrated by a minimum paper-based TOEFL score of 400.
+(Note: To enroll in credit-bearing courses in an academic field of study, the applicant must meet the minimum language requirements of the host college—usually 500 on the TOEFL test or equivalent scores on other standardized tests.
+English language training will be necessary and is available for those who do not demonstrate this level of proficiency.
+Participants with a score below 500 must have an interest in taking English language classes as a primary academic focus; they will have very limited access to courses in their field of study.
 All participants will be retested upon arrival at their host institutions.
 The host campus testing result will be the score used to determine course placements.)

 - Has limited or no overseas study experience.
 Nominees with no prior overseas study or travel to the United States will be given placement priority.